 Enjoy this wonderful time.
 Merry Green Christmas. 🎄

-If you want to learn more stories from startups in the impact space to help you adopt a more sustainable life, check the series: Work for Impact Meets.
+If you want to learn more stories from startups in the impact space to help you adopt a more sustainable life, check out the series: Work for Impact Meets.